Alternative Routes to Licensure (ARL)

-Alternative Route to Licensure’s Elementary Eligibility requirements help assure that each ARL applicant has the background knowledge which corresponds with the kind of content areas needed to teach elementary students.
-Elementary teachers must understand the content areas, their conceptual framework, and their structure to help students build a foundation as they proceed through the K-12 education process.
+ARL’s Elementary or Special Education Eligibility requirements help assure that each ARL applicant has the background knowledge which corresponds with the kind of content areas needed to teach elementary or Special Education students.
+Elementary and Special Education teachers must understand the content areas, their conceptual framework, and their structure to help students build a foundation as they proceed through the K-12 education process.

-If applying for elementary or early childhood, you must first meet the content eligibility requirements.
+If applying for Elementary or Special Education you must first meet the content eligibility requirements.
 Use the eligibility worksheet below to complete a transcript evaluation to determine your eligibility.
-If you meet the eligibility requirements, submit a copy of your eligibility checklist with your application.
+Submit your eligibility checklist with your application for review.
 Incomplete elementary checklists and applications will be returned.

 All course eligibility must be taken directly from the specific departments as outlined unless otherwise indicated.

-Elementary Eligibility for Mathematics: One of the areas required to become eligible for the Alternative Routes to License Program in Elementary Education, is to have documentation of Intermediate or College Algebra (i.e. Math 1010 or 1050, or BYU Math 110 coursework) or Calculus I. The courses must be from the Math department and must work as preparation for teaching elementary students.
-Courses such as finance or statistics not taken from the Math Department, may indeed contain math content and skills however, they do not focus on the math content needed for teaching elementary students and will not count towards eligibility.
-Knowledge in such areas as basic number sense, arithmetic operations, basic geometry (e.g. measurement, symmetry, geometric shapes, congruence, similarity), algebraic manipulation, and modeling are all essential in teaching in an elementary setting.
-Although Mathematics 1010 is a minimum requirement for earning ARL eligibility, it is still not sufficient mathematics knowledge for teaching.
+To become eligible for the ARL Program in Elementary Education you must have documentation of Intermediate Algebra (changing to Math 1030, Quantitative Reasoning on July 1st, 2016) or Calculus I. Effective July 1, 2016, Intermediate Algebra will no longer be accepted for eligibility.
+The minimum Math course requirement must be Math 1030, Quantitative Analysis or higher.
+The courses must be from the Mathematics department and must work as preparation for teaching elementary students.
+Courses such as finance or statistics not taken from the Mathematics Department, may indeed contain math content and skills however, they do not focus on the math content needed for teaching elementary students and will not count towards eligibility.
+Knowledge in such areas as basic number sense, arithmetic operations, basic geometry (e.g. measurement, symmetry, geometric shapes, congruence, and similarity), algebraic manipulation, and modeling are all essential in teaching in an elementary setting.
+Although Mathematics 1010 (Mathematics 1030 after July 1st, 2016) is a minimum requirement for earning ARL eligibility, it is still not sufficient mathematics knowledge for teaching.
 Most university teaching programs currently require 1050 College Algebra as a minimum requirement.
-Additional math courses beyond Mathematics 1010 are strongly encouraged for ARL participants after they are hired to teach. .
-Statistics courses (if taken from the Math Dept.) may count for additional math credits once the minimum Intermediate or College Algebra has been met.
+Additional math courses beyond Mathematics 1010 (Mathematics 1030 after July 1st, 2016) are strongly encouraged for ARL participants after they are hired to teach.
+Statistics courses (if taken from the Math Dept.) may count for additional math credits once the minimum requirement has been met.

-Listed below are options available to complete the Intermediate or College Algebra or Calculus I math eligibility requirement:
+Listed below are options available to complete the College Algebra or Calculus I math eligibility requirement: